Relocating to Vermont

 - Join the Dragonheart Vermont community and compete on Champlain's dragonboat team Making Waves in the annual Dragonboat Races.

 Burlington is known for its diverse restaurants that source their ingredients from local farms.
-Not only is the Vermont Fresh Network, but Vermont has a strong following in the Slow Foods Movement; CSA's; farmer's markets; natural food stores, including City Market and Healthy Living Market; and many farms surrounding the area.
-Not only is Burlington on the healthy living lifestyle but it is also the home to nationally recognized chefs, locally grown food, and 13 different types of international cuisine.
-Take a look at some of the restaurants the city has to offer.
+Many restaurants have joined the Vermont Fresh Network, and Vermont has a strong following in the Slow Foods Movement; CSA's; farmer's markets; natural food stores, including City Market and Healthy Living Market; in addition to the many farms surrounding the area.
+Not only is Burlington in the healthy living lifestyle, but it is also the home to nationally recognized chefs, locally grown food, and 13 different types of international cuisine.

 View our current open positions or add your resume to our database if a desired position is not currently available.